una-language/una-language/new-examples/readme.md

 # Examples

 These are ordered code examples </br>
-So you need to read them sequently and learn the basics of the language
+So you need to read them one by one and learn the basics of the language

 <ol>
   <li><a href="./01_Hello_World"></a>Hello World</li>